andres-moreno/reagent-modal/README.md

   (recur (<! event-queue)))
 ```

 Note that state is mutated only in the lines above.
-Regretably, a
-`stop-propagation` side-effect has to be implemented directly on the
-`:on-click` function associated with the modal content element because
+Unfortunately, we
+were not able to isolate side-effects in this section of the code: we
-we need to stop the propagation of the `click` event right then and
+need to stop the propagation of click events so that the code will
-there so that users aren't able to close the modal dialog by clicking
-inside the modal dialog except for clicking on the *Close* button.
+behave as expected.
+More details below.

 ## Reagent Elements ##